Induced subgraphs and tree decompositions V. One neighbor in a hole: Introduction

 The rough outline of the proof of Theorem \ref{sparsethm} is as follows.
 Our first step is to show that if a graph in $\mathcal{F}_t$ contains a triangle, then it admits a clique cutset.
 Thus it is enough to prove the result for graphs in $\mathcal{F}_2$.
 Now let $G \in \mathcal{F}_2$.
 A {\em heavy seagull} in $G$ is an induced three-vertex path both of whose ends have degree at least three in $G$.
 First we prove that every heavy seagull of $G$ is ``broken'' by a two-clique-separation (this means that for every heavy seagull $H$ of $G$, there exist two cliques $K_1,K_2 \in G$ such that no component of $G \setminus (K_1 \cup K_2)$ contains $H$).
-Now the idea is to use the central bag method, developed in earlier papers in this series, to identify an induced subgraph $\beta $ of $G$ that contains no heavy seagull, and such that the treewidth of $G$ is not much larger than the treewidth of $\beta$.
-The key difference of our situation here from the earlier papers is that the cutsets we use to break the heavy seagulls are not connected, a property that was crucial in the earlier proofs.
+Now the idea is to use the central bag method, developed in earlier papers in this series \cite{wallpaper,logpaper,pyramiddiamond,evenholetw}, to identify an induced subgraph $\beta $ of $G$ that contains no heavy seagull, and such that the treewidth of $G$ is not much larger than the treewidth of $\beta$.
+The key difference between our situation here and those in the earlier papers is that the cutsets we use to break the heavy seagulls are not connected, a property that was crucial in the earlier proofs.
 To deal with this difficulty, we change the definition of a central bag, including in it a path between the two cliques of the cutset whose interior is in $G \setminus \beta$ (this is in the spirit of, but different from, ``marker paths'' for $2$-joins).
 We then modify the previously known central bag tools to work in this new setting.
-By ``breaking'' heavy seagulls, we arrange that in $\beta$, vertices of degree at least three occur in components of bounded size.
-In this setting, we apply a theorem from \cite{TWV} to get a bound on the treewidth of $\beta$, and the theorem follows.
+By ``breaking'' heavy seagulls, we arrange that in $\beta$, vertices of degree at least three appear in components of bounded size.
+This in turn allows us to bound the treewidth of $\beta$, and theorem follows.